e-c-k-e-r/vall-e/docs/models_v2.md

 More experimentation is needed for this modality, but seeing as the pure NAR approach works, I imagine a model can either be trained purely-autoregressively, or mixed (such as with the confusingly named `ar+nar-len`) model.

 However, this modality was not trained for either models, as there seems to be some weird quirk when inferencing that's caught under CUDA, but not ROCm.
 This doesn't seem to "go away" with more training, unfortunately.
+* Additionally, I'm under the impression that separate `resps_embs` are required for causal/non-causal sequences, as the previous implementation inherently has this split.

 ## Training Regimen